SintMaartenskliniek/distribution_plots/README.md

  - statsmodels.api (0.13.2)
  - scikit-learn (1.3.0)

-If required, dependencies can be installed using the following command
+If required, dependencies can be installed using the following command:

 *pip install -r requirements.txt*